-The best family Christmas traditions to start this year.
+The best family Christmas traditions for small budgets.

 Christmas is just my very very favorite season.
-I love the lights, the snow, the Christmas traditions for families, planning that perfect gift for a loved one, and the joy I feel from everyone around me.
+I love the lights, the snow, planning that perfect gift for a loved one, and the joy I feel from everyone around me.
 It truly is the most magical time of the year!

 December is the perfect month for establishing family traditions.
 My hope is that one day my little family will look back on their childhood and remember the sweet memories and traditions we made together.

 You do not have to spend a lot of money to make these memories with your family.
 A lot of activities can be done completely FREE!
 Here are 20 FREE or FRUGAL Family Christmas Traditions!

 “We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.”

 I hope you find one, or many traditions to start with your family this year!
 Time passes fast, we have to enjoy every moment while we can!